krihipe/Instacart_python/README.md

-# Instacart_python
+# BI Analysis Instacart
-Data Analytics portfolio project.
-Instacart a online grocery store that is used through an app is looking to learn more about customers purchasing behaviors to identify a marketing plan.
+Using Python for exploratory analysis of business data.
 ## Objective
-We have been tasked to perform an initial data and exploratory analysis of data in order to derive insights and suggest strategies for better segmentation based on the provided criteria.
-The idea is to learn about a variety of customers at Instacart and their purchasing behaviors to develop a targeted marketing strategy.
+The project aims to perform an initial data and exploratory analysis of [Instacart](https://www.instacart.com/) sales and customer data in order to derive insights and suggest strategies for better segmentation and customer profiling based on the provided criteria.
 ## Data
 We were provided with datasets that contained all the customer information:
 - Orders